This resources page is a list of free tools to help you start, run, and grow your own food blog.

 Mediavine – our choice for the advertising on our blog.
 They are excelling to work with and make getting set up a breeze.
 They also do a lot of work on their end to serve up ads in an efficient way so our blog speed does not dip too much.

-Amazon Affiliates – our go to source for affiliate marketing.
+Amazon Associates – our go to source for affiliate marketing.
 This helps us easily make product recommendations for the ingredients, products, and tools we use to make each recipe.
 It’s helpful for users too because they can easily add ingredients to their Amazon list in preparation for making one of our recipes.
 It’s free to sign up and one of the main benefits is you can earn a commission on a user’s entire cart purchase within a certain amount of time after they add your recommended product to their cart.
 Pretty sweet.

 That’s it!
 We will be keeping this page up to date as we continue to grow and learn as a blogging team.